Give

 ‘He promised me Genesis Chapter 28 verse 15: “Behold, I am with you and will keep you wherever you go and will bring you back to this land; for I will not leave you until I have done what I have spoken to you.”’

-Join Maud on MAF UK’s ‘Flying for Life’ podcast with Josh Carter.
-This latest episode explores medevacs and access to healthcare in Timor-Leste, the Democratic Republic of Congo and Papua New Guinea.
+You can listen to Maud on MAF UK’s ‘Flying for Life’ podcast with Josh Carter.
+Episode 3 explores medevacs and access to healthcare in the DRC, Timor-Leste and Papua New Guinea.
 Maud is joined by Dr Diana Zwijnenburg and MAF pilot Ping Domtta.

 The Flying for Life podcast is a free resource and part of MAF’s ‘He Saw It Was Good’ Bible Study Series, which explores how Christians can support sustainable development.